Log In

 Having two small, soft objects ready (like foam balls, puff balls, or tiny plush animals/characters) will enable participation in at least one hands-on activity.
 Try to find two objects that have about the same amount of mass or weight.
 Also, please have a clipboard with a few sheets of paper (preferably blank paper, but it can be lined if no blank paper is available) and a pencil and eraser (colored pencils are optional).

 Hello all!
-I am excited to teach space, weather, language, and math classes on Outschool!
+I am excited to teach Latin, space, weather, and math classes on Outschool!
 A retired elementary school science teacher after 33 years in the classroom, I have shared my enthusiasm with young learners for over 40 years.
 Most of my...

 About